Chinnadurai-Android-Flutter/Animation-List-View/README.md

         android:layout_height="match_parent"/>
 ```

-2.Populate it with items which xml layout is wrap by a `FlabbyLayout`:
+2.Populate it with items which xml layout is wrap by a `AnimationLayout`:

 ```xml